Communities for Afghans project: guidance for councils

 1. What this guidance covers and definitions

-These pages contain guidance for councils on the Communities for Afghans project.
+These pages contain guidance for councils on the Communities for Afghans scheme.
 This information does not replace or contradict their statutory duties or responsibilities.

 Councils will play a key role in funding delivery, providing longer-term integration support and statutory responsibilities including homelessness, safeguarding and social care provision.
-Within these guidelines, the programme and the funding is designed to enable both the council and sponsor group to respond flexibly to the needs of the family, and the local situation to deliver the overall outcome.
-Successful sponsorship arrangements will rely on positive engagement and collaborative working relationships between councils and sponsor groups.
+Within these guidelines, the programme and the funding is designed to enable both the council and Sponsor Group to respond flexibly to the needs of the family, and the local situation to deliver the overall outcome.
+Successful sponsorship arrangements will rely on positive engagement and collaborative working relationships between councils, Principal Sponsors and Sponsor Groups.

 3. Council roles and responsibilities